Skip to main content

 Next Steps

-1. Run the example: cd 32-testing-transports-concepts && npm test
+1. Run the runnable example: In syntropylog-examples, cd 16-testing-transports-concepts then npm install and npm test

 2. Explore the code: Review the notification service and tests